mondayy1/SmokerPrediction_using_Biosignals/README.md

 ## EDA
 ![image](https://github.com/mondayy1/SmokerPrediction/assets/128250130/d9a14a4b-68ca-440e-9400-697d03b53b84)</br>
 According to the Plot, height and weight are regarded as important feature.
-So I added 'BMI' as a new feature, but it didnt helped.
+Add 'BMI' as a new feature, but it didnt helped.

 ![image](https://github.com/mondayy1/SmokerPrediction/assets/128250130/fcda0f6a-8459-42cc-aad9-14a91750b1ad)</br>

 Categorical features don't help our model at all according to the plot.
-So I dropped all these features(Hearing, Urine Protine...)
+Drop all these features(Hearing, Urine Protine...)

 Scaler with MinMax/Standard didnt help our model according to the test.